 While there are many craft blogs out there, only a handful actually surface on the search engines.
 Do you know why?
 It’s because they never really focus on providing readable and helpful content.
 Most have very interesting ideas that are represented with images and videos, but when it comes to textual information, very little can be extracted from these blogs.

 The basis of content creation comes from understanding keywords within your niche.
 What are people searching for in terms of crafting?
 What type of products are they looking to buy for their projects?
-These are the kind of questions that you can answer in the form of a blog, using your skill set and then guide readers to a solution.
+These are the kind of questions that you can answer in the form of a blog, using your skillset and then guide readers to a solution.

 Google does a good job at revealing these keywords so this is usually the first place where I would start my research.

 First, enter a seed keyword like ‘cut paper’ on the search box and then add any alphabets in front of OR at the end of the keyword to extrapolate the phrase.
-Watch the other phrases that are rolling out as you type and that should give you some ideas as to what keywords are trending on the search engine.
+Watch the other phrases that are rolling out as you type and that should give you some ideas as to what keywords are trending in the search engine.

 Next, pick a keyword within the list and use a keyword tool like Jaaxy to find the estimate of monthly searches (AVG) and competition (QSR).
 A QSR of less than 100 is a good number to start with for a new blog because it allows your article to rank higher on the search engines.